Blood and Cardiovascular diseasesDiseases and conditionsFEATURED

 Why High Is Dangerous?

-Hypertension) is often called the “silent killer.”
-Some persons, do not feel symptoms until damage has already occurred.
+Hypertension) is often called the “silent killer”, because some persons, do not feel symptoms until damage has already occurred.

 Untreated hypertension can lead to: